 We have a music specialist, Mrs Alison Westley who comes in one afternoon a week to work with our pupils.
 We have a Year 2 choir who meet at lunchtime and perform in the local community, and there are opportunities for the children to play a range of instruments.

 Our school is very well equipped with computers, iPads and software.
-We have an ICT suite and additionally, there are 2 computers and an interactive whiteboard in each classroom.
+We have an ICT suite and additionally, there is computer and an interactive screen in each classroom.

-The ICT suite and the equipment are looked after by Miss Hawkins, who also delivers ICT sessions to the children.
+The ICT suite and the equipment are looked after by Miss Hawkins, who also delivers Computing sessions to the children.

 We see computer literacy as being an important factor in children’s education and it is integrated into the curriculum.
 All children make use of the ICT facilities as part of their learning.

-We have a network system which enables staff and children to access all programs, CD-ROMs, etc. and all of their work from any location throughout the school.
+We have a network system which enables staff and children to access all programs and their work from any location throughout the school.
 We have broadband wireless Internet access.
-Children use the Internet under supervision and the School has an E-Safety policy which is available to view here.
+Children use the Internet under supervision and the School has an Online Safety policy which is available to view here.